 Oh, then I will die Learning

 As per Darwin’s Evolution Theory “Survival of the Fittest”,”fit” refers to “best adapted to the current environment.Here you simply replace environment to Software Industry.
-I am one of you and I don’t recommend that everyone has to learn everything but what I suggest it stick to your technology of choice and have god knowledge on their offered tools and technologies and various versions and when to use which one.
+I am one of you and I don’t recommend that everyone has to learn everything but what I suggest it stick to your technology of choice and have good knowledge on their offered tools and technologies and various versions and when to use which one.

 Also, you don’t necessarily have to know every single thing.
 For example, I only focus on .NET and related technologies, if anything falls beyond this area then I am not bothered.
 To be more precise, I don’t know Microsoft CRM, SharePoint, System Center, SQL Server Database Administration and few more things like that.

-But this is not my weak point because “I continue to build my .NET Muscle” and keep learning about what helps me build Enterprise solutions using Microsoft .NET.
+But this is not my weak point because “I continue to build my .NET Muscle” and keep learning about what helps me build Enterprise solutions using Microsoft.NET.

-So choose your area of interest and where you have invested and then keep learning in similar field and then you will no longer find it challenging; because if you observed new versions come after every few years and that has to be otherwise it will be No Fun!
+So choose your area of interest and where you have invested and then keep learning in the similar field and then you will no longer find it challenging; because if you observed new versions come after every few years and that has to be otherwise it will be No Fun!

 Hmm, so Isn’t MVC Replacing ASP .NET Web Forms

 Such decisions are not final and have no concrete answers.
-Yes, industry changed their needs and so new technologies such as MVC and WPF takes over.
+Yes, the industry changed their needs and so new technologies such as MVC and WPF takes over.
 This definitely doesn’t mean that ASP .NET Web Forms is replaced or it’s dead.
 If you know the Microsoft Web fundamentals MVC is based on ASP .NET and industry is trying to shift as and when they can from Web Forms to MVC and reap the benefits it offers.

-Did you know that MVC is much older than ASP .NET?
+Did you know that MVC is much older than ASP.NET?
 Yes, ASP .NET 1.0 was released in 2002 and MVC was created in 1979 originally named as “Thing-Model-View-Controller” but later simplified to be known as MVC.

-In my view I consider that there are now two technologies to build Web Solutions using Microsoft and based on your need you can pick one which works well for you.
-Usually such technology selections are made by Architects assigned to the project.
+In my view, I consider that there are now two technologies to build Web Solutions using Microsoft and based on your need you can pick one which works well for you.
+Usually, such technology selections are made by Architects assigned to the project.

-So there is no such Golden Rule that every new or existing application has to be either created using MVC or migrated to MVC because MVC is latest and future of web.
+So there is no such Golden Rule that every new or existing application has to be either created using MVC or migrated to MVC because MVC is latest and future of the web.
 Though it is.

-Architectural Thinking – Brownfield Vs
+Architectural Thinking – Brownfield Vs Greenfield Applications

 All software applications you have worked or will work in future are either brownfield or greenfield.

 Greenfield Development – When a brand new project is being envisioned and no previous work is done in that or related area then it’s called Greenfield.
-In software industry it doesn’t happen very often.
-But whenever it happens its Architect’s responsibility to figure out what is best technology to address business needs.
+In software industry, it doesn’t happen very often.
+But whenever it happens its Architect’s responsibility to figure out what is the best technology to address business needs.

 Hence, it’s not appropriate to say that because MVC is so new hence every new web application must be made using MVC or if WPF is available in addition to Windows Forms so every desktop application has to be made using WPF.
 Whatever is the case neither ASP .NET nor Win Forms can be totally ignored.

-Why and Why not Latest Technologies
+Why and Why not Latest Technologies should be picked

-First let’s discuss Why Not
+First, let’s discuss Why Not